fabricjs/fabricjs.com/posts/_posts/2020-5-3-controls-api.md

 offsetX and offsetY let you offset the control position in screen pixels.
 A typical example is the standard rotation control, that is offseted from the bounding box by about 30px.
-Offsets are in place of the `rotatingPointOffset` of fabric 3.x and can now be applied to all controls.
+Offsets are in place of the `rotatingPointOffset` of fabric 3.x and can now be applied to all controls. `rotatingPointOffset` is gone.

 #### withConnection